5 Dental Milestones for Children

 1. Teething Begins

-Teething will likely be one of the most uncomfortable times for your child.
-It is described as the eruption of a tooth or teeth from the gums and causes discomfort in your baby’s jaw and gums.
 It is important to remember that teething occurs in stages, and each baby will grow teeth at a different rate.
-Instead of worrying about why your baby hasn’t started growing any around the average age of six months, focus on how you can relieve the teething process when it does arrive.
+Instead of worrying about why your baby hasn’t started growing any teeth around the average age of six months, focus on how you can relieve the teething process when it does arrive.

 Six months after the first tooth has appeared, you should plan to take your baby to the dentist.
-Studies show that more often than not, parents wait to take their children to the dentist until they are about two and a half years old, which is far later than when is recommended by dental professionals.
-Beginning dental care as a baby will not only help reduce anxiety related to going to the dentist later on, but it will also ensure that your baby’s teeth are being properly cleaned and growing in just how they should be.
+Studies show that more often than not, parents wait to take their children to the dentist until they are about two and a half years old, which is far later than when it is recommended by dental professionals.
+Beginning dental care as a baby will not only help reduce anxiety related to going to the dentist later on, but it will also ensure that your baby’s teeth are being properly cleaned and growing in just as they should be.

 baby smiling growing four teeth in teething stage